kgashok/project-ideas/ias/pointerGlossary.md

 ### Context

-- dynamic memory management (malloc, memset)
+- dynamic memory management (malloc, memset) - **pointers** are used as a handle for storing such memory locations.
 - data structures like linked list, queues
-- Pointers that are require to traverse and manipulate linear data structures
+- **Pointers** that are require to traverse and manipulate linear data structures
 - Data structures like trees, graphs
-- Pointers and recursive functions/algorithms which are required to manipulate recursive data structures
+- **Pointers** and recursive functions/algorithms which are required to manipulate recursive data structures
 	- finding the shortest path from Destination A to B
 	- searching and inserting data into data structures for efficient retrieval and modifications